Nationwide Homicide Lawyer

 Self-defense killings are not charged as crimes.
 If you are forced to kill

-in imminent danger to avoid being charged with manslaughter.
-In some states,
+that they were in imminent danger to avoid being charged with manslaughter.

-the defendant must prove that they attempted to flee before being forced
+In some states, the defendant must prove that they attempted to flee before

-to kill the aggressor.
-Stand-your-ground laws allow people to kill others
+being forced to kill the aggressor.
+Stand-your-ground laws allow people

 What's 2nd-Degree Manslaughter?

 2nd-Degree manslaughter is when someone “creates an unreasonable

 risk, and consciously takes chances of causing death or great bodily harm

 to another” is guilty of manslaughter in the second degree.